 ‘Crossed arms’ is perhaps the most common body language gesture that we come across in our day-to-day lives.
 Crossing arms across the chest is a classic gesture of defensiveness.
-This defensiveness usually manifests as uneasiness, shyness or insecurity.

 When a person feels threatened by a situation, they cross their arms over their chest, creating a barrier that helps them protect their vital organs- the lungs and the heart.

 When a person finds himself in an undesirable situation, you’ll find him folding his arms and if the undesirability is intense, the arms-crossing may be accompanied by legs-crossing.

 A person who’s waiting for someone and is feeling awkward at the same time might do this gesture.

 In a group, the person who doesn’t feel confident is usually the one who has his arms crossed.

 When someone suddenly hears a piece of bad news, they instantly cross their arms as if to symbolically ‘protect themselves’ from the bad news.

 You’ll also observe this gesture when a person feels offended.
 Defense is a natural reaction to an offense.
 When someone is humiliated or criticized, they’re likely to cross their arms to assume the defensive mode.